Mohsin32525/LAB-2-project-14/README.md

 ## Data Preparation
 Details here...

-## Analysis
-Details here...

-## Feature Extraction
-Details here...

-## Implement ML Algorithms
-Details here...

-## Model Evaluation
-Details here...

-## Discussion
-Details here...

-Laboratory of Bioinformatics 2 – Project Files

-This repository includes all the scripts and data used for the Laboratory of Bioinformatics 2 course project.
  It focuses on preparing and analyzing protein datasets retrieved from UniProt.

 Positive Protein Set